stgeorgeshurstville/bulletin/index.md

-#### O come, let us worship and bow down, let us kneel before the Lord, our Maker.
-For He is our God, and we are the people of His pasture, and the sheep of His hand.
+#### My eyes are ever towards the Lord, for he will pluck my feet out of the net.
+Turn to me, and be gracious to me; for I am lonely and afflicted.
-##### Psalm 95.6-7
+##### Psalm 25.15-16